Modeling complex particle suspensions: perspectives on the rigid multiblob method: The rigid multiblob framework

+The well-known RPY mobility matrix was developed to provide a symmetric positive definite, pairwise approximation.
+The use of a symmetric positive definite matrix $\bM$ is one of the main advantages of the RMB as it allows to incorporate Brownian fluctuations efficiently as shown in Sec.\ \ref{sec:therm_fluctu}.
+In contrast, the Regularized Stokeslets method uses a mobility $\bM$ that is not positive definite by design \cite{Cortez2005} and, current Boundary Element Methods use singular and near singular quadrature rules to compute the action of the Stokes Green's function, $\bmG(\br, \br')$ that generate non-symmetric mobility matrices $\bM$ and thus, cannot incorporate Brownian fluctuations efficiently (see Ref.\ \cite{bao2018fluctuating} for an exception in 2D).
+As explained in Sec.\ \ref{sec:FCM}, the mobility matrix of grid-based- methods is symmetric positive definite by design and has the same structure \eqref{eq:RPY_v2} as the RPY mobility to order $\mc{O}\pare{a^4}$.

+Since $\bM$ is positive definite it is not necessary to employ special quadrature rules to evaluate near or self interactions.
+However, the formula \eqref{eq:RPY} introduces a regularization error proportional to the blob radius \cite{Delmotte2024}.
+As a typical discretization of a rigid body surface employs $N_b \sim 1/a^2$ blobs, the convergence rate scales with the number of blobs as $\sim N_b^{-1/2}$.
+Despite this slow convergence it is possible to use optimized grids to obtain results accurate up to a few percent as far as blobs of different bodies do not overlap \cite{Broms2023, Delmotte2024}.
+We illustrate the accuracy of the RMB method in a couple of examples in Secs.\ \ref{sec:articulated}-\ref{sec:multi-physics} and discuss optimized grids in Sec.\ \ref{sec:perspectives}.

-The well-known RPY mobility matrix was originally developed to provide a symmetric positive definite, pairwise approximation of the mobility matrix for a collection of spherical particles of equal radii in an unbounded domain \citep{Wajnryb2013}.
+The original RPY mobility computes hydrodynamic interactions between spherical particles of equal radii in an unbounded domain \citep{Wajnryb2013}.
 Extensions of the RPY matrix for particles of different radii \citep{Zuk2014}, in a background shear flow \citep{Wajnryb2013}, above a fluid-fluid interface \citep{Delmotte2023} or a no-slip boundary \citep{Swan2007} with arbitrary periodicities \citep{Yan2018,Yan2021}, or in a spherical cavity \citep{Aponte2016} are available in the literature.
 Section \ref{sec:RPY_Lanczos} enumerates fast methods to compute the action of the RPY tensor.

 The whole linear system to solve the mobility problem is found by combining \eqref{eq:balanceF}-\eqref{eq:no-slip}, \eqn{ \left[ \right] \left[ \right] = \left[ \right]. } In the linear system the matrix $\bK$ is a discretization of the operator $\bs{\mc{K}}$ introduced in Section \ref{sec:governing_HI}: it transforms the rigid body velocities to blob velocities.
 The solution of \eqref{eq:linear_system} is \eqn{ \bU = \bN\bF - \bN\bK^T\bM^{-1}\bu_s } where $\bN = \left(\bK^T\bM^{-1}\bK\right)^{-1}$ and $\wtil{\bN}=\bN\bK^T\bM^{-1}$ are the $6M\times 6M$ body mobility matrix and $6M\times 3N_b$ surface mobility operator given by the rigid multiblob model. \\